irarainey/vscode-applicationregistrations/README.md

 This extension was created both as a learning exercise, and to address the common annoyances of managing Application Registrations.
 It is not officially supported and you use it at your own risk.

 It has a dependency on the [Azure Tools extension pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-node-azure-pack), but only because it places the application registrations view into the Azure view container.

+## Known Limitations
+Due to the eventual consistency of Azure Active Directory, occasionally when adding, editing, or deleting objects they do not show correctly when the tree view renders after the change.
+If this happens just refresh the list again.